 COT's recently adopted HP Plan encourages cultural sensitivity training from either the SPRMIC or the GRIC and requires this training for COT employees and for some private development projects as a condition of approval.
 This training is focused on helping non-Native American field personnel to better understand the cultural heritage of the contemporary O'Odham, Piipaash, and possibly other Native American groups with ancestral affiliations to the Tempe area.
-SPRMIC's and GRIC's training classes are intended to help attendees accept and respect cultural differences; recognize situations in which the cultural heritage of the Native American groups are threatened; and learn effective ways of helping protect and preserve those cultural resources, including treating information about cultural resources as condition of an MOA or PA.
+SPRMIC's and GRIC's training classes are intended to help attendees accept and respect cultural differences; recognize situations in which the cultural heritage of the Native American groups are threatened; and learn effective ways of helping protect and preserve those cultural resources, including treating information about cultural resources as confidential.
+Cultural sensitivity training may also be required for construction contractors or project personnel as a condition of an MOA or PA.